 Your leg muscles probably feel weak because you didn't use them much with your knee problems.
 Surgery corrected the knee problem.

-A regular exercise program will strengthen your muscles as well as help your knee bend and straighten.
+A regular exercise program will strengthen the weakened muscles.
 Your success with rehabilitation largely depends on your commitment to follow the exercise program developed by your therapists.

 Complete each exercise 10 times.
 If you are comfortable with the exercise, increase the repetitions by five times each week, until you reach 20 repetitions: